 Standard Kingpin Positions

-- Provides sufficient swing clearance
+- Ensures sufficient swing clearance

-- Ensures legal weight distribution across axles
+- Supports legal axle weight distribution

 Shorter Kingpin Setbacks for Urban and Brewery Trailers